Cherry Hill Workplace Injury Attorney

 There is a common presumption that workplace injuries and occupational diseases occur more frequently in some industries, and this is true to a certain extent.
 However, statistics on job-related medical conditions reveals that any employee, in any market sector, is at risk.
-According to workplace safety annual reports prepared by the Pennsylvania Bureau of Workers’ Compensation, more than 161,500 total cases of work injuries and occupational ailments are recorded every year.
+According to workplace safety annual reports prepared by the New Jersey Bureau of Workers’ Compensation, more than 161,500 total cases of work injuries and occupational ailments are recorded every year.
 Plus, around 85 workers are killed because of accidents or workplace conditions, a figure that is on the rise in recent years.

 State workers’ compensation laws cover on-the-job medical conditions, so you may qualify for a range of benefits to provide support during difficult times.
 You might even be in a position to seek damages through a civil lawsuit, and our team at Quinn Law Group can advise you on your options.
 Please contact us to schedule a no-cost case review with an experienced Cherry Hill workplace injury attorney.
 Some general information may also be helpful.

-Overview of the Pennsylvania Workers’ Comp System
+Overview of the New Jersey Workers’ Comp System

 The goal of workplace accident laws is to get employees back to work as soon as possible after an injury.
 This would be tough to do if the worker needed to prove the employer was negligent, so workers’ comp laws are no-fault.
 To qualify for benefits, you must show that you are a covered employee who suffers from a medical condition related to work conditions or tasks.
 An eligible worker who was hurt on-the-job or developed an occupational disease may be entitled to: